Style

 We independently select these products—if you buy from one of our links, we may earn a commission.
 All prices were accurate at the time of publishing.

-We’ve all got them—you know, those awkward empty spaces that are a little too small for an accent chair but way too big for just a side table.
-If blank spaces are making you uncomfortable, the good news is that you’ve got plenty of options for filling them without cluttering up your home.
+Every home has them — you know, those awkward empty spaces that are a little too small for an accent chair but way too big for a lonely side table.
+If blank spaces make you uncomfortable, the good news is that you’ve got plenty of options for filling them without cluttering up your home.

 Credit: Mimi & Hill